Making Feed Pellets from Oil Palm Frond

 2. The formula for the feed pellets is specially prepared based on the animal’s nutritional needs, which include protein, fiber, fat, and minerals, to promote good health, fast breeding, and good health for the ruminant animals.

 3. The blended pellets are specially formulated to enhance the physiological and physical development of the ruminant animal.
 It is free from toxic substances, heavy metals, and other harmful elements.

 4. Breeders need not worry about the product expiry date because the pellets made from 100 percent fresh fronds can last up to two years but the blended pellets only lasts up to three months.

 Economic and Commercial Impact

-The technology development has significantly increased utilization of oil palm frond and other by-products from oil palm industries.
-The use of oil palm frond as the main fiber source in ruminant rations has markedly reduced feeding cost between 20-30%.
+The technology development has significantly increased the utilization of oil palm fronds and other by-products from oil palm industries.
+The use of oil palm fronds as the main fiber source in ruminant rations has markedly reduced feeding costs between 20-30%.

-The products have export potential particularly to Middle-East, Taiwan and Europe apart from Japan, Korea and China.
+The products have export potential, particularly to the Middle East, Taiwan, and Europe apart from Japan, Korea, and China.
 Complete pellet feeds will offer bigger commercialization opportunities and competitiveness in the international feed markets.